LinkedIn Company Page 10 Ways to Leverage it

 Consequently, you must be thoughtful about the content you share, and share it with a purpose.
 To get the most out of your Company Page, you must share 3rd party content in addition to your content.

-One mistake many companies make is to either share no content at all or only post job-listings.
-Those posts are like advertisements and don’t provide value.
-As a result, people don’t engage with them.
+One mistake many companies make is to either share no content at all or only a job posting or job opportunities.
+Those posts are like advertisements and don’t provide value to potential customers.
+As a result, people don’t engage with them and they do not build brand awareness.

 And, similar to an individual, you want to focus on creating more engagement.
 That’s why not having an engagement strategy is one of the 7 Deadly LinkedIn® Mistakes.

-Some of the types of content to share are:
+Some of the types of content to share on your LinkedIn homepage are:

 Most importantly, don’t just share information about your company.
 Your updates should be 50% your company content and 50% 3rd party content that your audience might find useful.